Refresh your space with a Joanna Gaines inspired DIY lavender linen spray!

 I like to spritz it on wool dryer balls as well just before starting the dryer – as a laundry scent booster.
 In addition to spraying our bedsheets before bed.
 You can make a similar version as a sleep spray to utilize lavenders’ widely known use to improve sleep.

-Pin this simple lavender linen mist to save for later or print the recipe above to make it now.
-Tag #lifenreflection to share what your natural living journey on Instagram.
+Pin this simple lavender linen mist to save for later, or print the recipe above to make it now—tag #lifenreflection to share your natural living journey on Instagram.